delameter/pytermor/docs/pages/install.rst

 Demo installation
 ---------------------------

-Downloading source code for running some predefined examples (see `Examples — Demo <examples.demo>`).
+Downloading source code for running some predefined examples (see `demo`).

 .. code-block:: console